 If we are presented with appropriate opportunities, we may acquire or invest in businesses or assets.
-For example, we invested in UBOX International Holdings Co Limited in 2012, in China Quanjude (Group) Co., Ltd. and Beijing GOOAGOO Technology Service Co., Ltd. in 2014, in Homeinns Hotel Group ("HMIN"), Shanghai Founder Service Co., Ltd. and Beijing Qingpu Tourism Culture Development Co., Ltd. in 2015, in AAPC Hotel Management Limited ("CaPEC LUB"), China Young Professionals Apartment Management Limited, ("Grae Lub"), Ltd. ("CREATER") in 2016, and in Blossom Hill and some securities in the hotel industry in 2017.
+For example, we invested in UBOX International Holdings Co Limited in 2012, in China Quanjude (Group) Co., Ltd. and Beijing GOOAGOO Technology Service Co., Ltd. in 2014, in Homeinns Hotel Group ("HMIN"), Shanghai Founder Service Co., Ltd. and Beijing Qingpu Tourism Culture Development Co., Ltd. in 2015, in AAPC Hotel Management Limited ("AAPC LUB"), China Young Professionals Apartment Management Limited, Chengjia (Shanghai) Apartment Management Co., Limited ("Cjia") and Shanghai CREATER Industrial Co., Ltd. ("CREATER") in 2016, and in Blossom Hill and some securities in the hotel industry in 2017.
 We completed the acquisition of all of the equity interests in Crystal Orange in May 2017.
 We entered into a share subscription agreement in September 2017 with Oravel Stays Private Ltd. ("OYO"), where we agreed to make a US\$10 million equity investment in OYO to become a minority shareholder (less than 5%).
 In January 2018, we announced we have formed a joint venture with TPG.
 Hitone later also invested in this joint venture.
 In August 2018, we completed the acquisition of in aggregate 83% of the equity interests in Blossom Hill in steps.
 In 2017 to 2018, we also acquired shares of Accor and other companies from open market, and invested in certain hotel related funds.

 The existing and future acquisitions or investments may expose us to potential risks, including risks associated with unforeseen or hidden liabilities, risks that acquired or invested companies will not achieve anticipated performance levels, diversion of management attention and resources from our existing business, difficulty in integrating the acquired businesses with our existing operational infrastructure, and inability to generate sufficient revenues to offset the costs and expenses of acquisitions or investments.
 In addition, following completion of an acquisition or investment, our management and resources may be diverted from their core business activities due to the integration process, which diversion may harm the effective management of our business.
 Furthermore, it may not be possible to achieve the expected level of benefits after integration and the actual cost of delivering such benefits may exceed the anticipated cost.
 Any difficulties encountered in the acquisition or investment and integration process may have an adverse effect on our ability to manage our business and harm our results of operations and financial condition.
-If a financial or strategic investment is unsuccessful, then in addition to the diversion of management attention and results of operations.
+If a financial or strategic investment is unsuccessful, then in addition to the diversion of management attention and resources from our existing business we may lose the value of our investment, which could have a material adverse effect on our financial condition and results of operations.
 For example, we incurred unrealized loss from fair value changes of equity securities totaled RMB914 million (US\$133 million) in 2018.